Where to buy weights online: the best kettlebell, dumbbells and resistance training equipment deals

-6 May update!
-We are seeing a surge in demand for the best home gym equipment and it is getting harder to know where to buy weights online.
-All the best dumbbells and best kettlebells, like the excellent Bowflex Selecttech 1090i dumbbells or the equally versatile Bowflex SelectTech 840 kettlebell, are long gone, but if you're vigilant enough, you can still find excellent home weight deals at selected retailers like Fitness Superstore, Argos, Decathlon and more.
+It is still not easy to source the best home gym equipment online despite the fact that lockdown measures are being eased so presumably more people will go and exercise outdoors.
+The best dumbbells and best kettlebells, like the excellent Bowflex Selecttech 1090i dumbbells or the equally versatile Bowflex SelectTech 840 kettlebell, are still unavailable, but if you're vigilant – and quick – enough, you can still find excellent home weight deals at selected retailers like Fitness Superstore, Argos, Decathlon and more.

 • Where to buy treadmills online: the best exercise bike, rowing machine and fitness equipment deals with home delivery